noncent/instagram-data-scraper/README.md

 ### Notes

-> C-) Rename dev.htaccess to .htaccess (If you are using windows just rename file dev.htaccess to .htaccess. and window will ignore last dot.. )
+> C-) Rename dev.htaccess to .htaccess (If you are using windows just rename file dev.htaccess to .htaccess. and the window will ignore the last dot.. )

 ---